88markus88/EnvMonitor/README.md

 ![PCB](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%203D%20V0.6.jpg)

 ## Visualization:
-- via Blynk, a commercial service that can also be used with a local server, e.g. on a Raspberry Pi
+Is done via Blynk, a commercial service that can also be used with a local server, e.g. on a Raspberry Pi All data that the EnvMonitor provides can be shown via the Blynk App - very simple and powerful.
+Since the service is cloud based, the data can be viewed at every location.
+Blynk also supports a local server (e.g. on a Raspberry) - this eliminates the costs for the Blynk service.

 ## Sensors:
 So far the following sensors and devices on the following list can be included.
 Selection is done by modification of the #defines in *GlobalDefines.h*: